Back to blog

 • Evaluation signal: pass/fail scores for groundedness, format, safety, and task completion.

-• Cost signal: tokens, retrieval size, tool calls, retries, and human review time.
+• Cost signal: tokens, retrieval size, tool calls, retries, cache hit rate, and human review time.

-• User signal: acceptance, correction, escalation, abandonment, or support follow-up.
+• User signal: acceptance, correction, escalation, abandonment, support follow-up, and repeat usage.

-For language-heavy products, NLP model monitoring and MLOps services can cover drift and reliability, while LLMOps adds prompt, retrieval, and generated-output observability.
+For language-heavy products, NLP model monitoring and MLOps services can cover drift and reliability, while LLMOps adds prompt, retrieval, generated-output, and human-trust observability.
+The AI agent observability checklist goes deeper when tool calls, permissions, and rollback evidence are part of the workflow.

 RAG Changes Need Release Control

 RAG systems create a special release risk because the model may stay the same while the answer changes.
-A new document, stale policy, bad chunk, missing permission, or retrieval ranking change can affect the output.
+A new document, stale policy, bad chunk, missing permission, or retrieval ranking change can affect output quality.
 Treat retrieval changes like software releases.

 Evals Are The Center Of LLMOps